Distance: 7.4 kilometres (4.5 miles)

 You are now walking through Low Newton Local Nature Reserve.
 Where you pass a wooden post numbered 13 the route to the original railway main line from Durham to Newcastle bore off to the left of the Leamside-Bishop Auckland branch line.

 Continue following the surfaced path which bears gently round to the right through farmland.
 After passing through a boom gate you will come to the remains of a set level crossing gates, and here the 1857 railway originally ran straight ahead (D) C-D 1.3 kilometres (1,400 yards).
-The railway line ran on to cross the River Wear at Brasside Viaduct, which is soon to be renovated and re-opened to carry a footpath and cycle route.

 To the left is Frankland Prison, a category A Prison opened in 1982.
 At the site of the level-crossing turn right onto Frankland Lane, a track which winds through woodland and gradually descends until you pass the end of the bridleway, which you used earlier, on the right (C) D-C 1.1 kilometres (1,250 yards).

 Continue straight ahead and walk between the two farms again but do not turn off at Frankland Farm, instead continue along the road which runs downhill.
 The road then levels out and winds through farmland with the river a short distance to your left.
 You will pass the end of the other farm track to Frankland Farm, which you used earlier, on the right (B) C-B 770metres (830 yards).

 You are now returning on the route which you walked earlier.
 Before you pass sewage works, you can see the remains of a brick kiln and to its right, the gatehouse of the medieval Kepier Hospital on the other side of the river.
 You pass the sewage works on the left and Crook Hall on the right, and reach a fork in the road.

 Take the road to the left, which runs beside the river, and you will return to Pennyferry Bridge.